 Qualified teacher learning and skills (QTLS)

-If you have QTLS status and membership with the Society for Education and Training, you will be eligible to work as a qualified teacher in schools in England.
+If you are an experienced post-14 teacher and have QTLS status and membership of the Society for Education and Training, you may be eligible to work as a qualified teacher in schools in England.

 Independent sector teachers

 If you’re from the independent sector, you need QTS to teach in the maintained and non-maintained special school sectors.